The Complete Partner Automation Tools Infrastructure & Benchmark Guide (2026)

 Strategic Insight

-Co-selling is where partner programs prove value.
+In fact, co-selling is where partner programs prove value.

-Without pipeline visibility, executives lose confidence in indirect revenue.
+As a result, without a clear pipeline, executives lose confidence in indirect revenue.

 Attribution & Analytics in Channel Operations Software

-Indirect revenue must be measurable.
+In short, indirect revenue must be measurable.

-If you can’t measure it, you can’t scale it.
+Put simply, if you can’t measure it, you can’t scale it.

 Industry Benchmarks (Analytics Layer)